Vardot/cf-worker-locale-redirect-with-cookie/README.md

-# Cloudflare Worker: Locale-based Redirects and Cookie Handling
+# Cloudflare Worker: Geo (Country) Redirects and Cookie Handling
 This Cloudflare Worker is designed to handle locale-based redirects for website visitors based on their requests' country, as determined by the `request.cf.country` header.
 The worker also sets a cookie to store the user's preferred language, allowing for faster and more personalized experiences on subsequent visits.
 Additionally, users can force a locale update through a query string parameter.

 This is the current Cloudflare Worker responsible for managing the https://www.vardot.com multi-locale redirects.